DC 7906Endocrine System38 CFR § 4.119

 The VA rates Thyroiditis under Diagnostic Code (DC) 7906, governed by 38 CFR 38 CFR § 4.119.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Thyroiditis?
+What happens at the C&P exam for Thyroiditis?

 Get a Personalized Rating Analysis